ksidelta/stampli/README.md

 - run `mvn package` in stampli-backend
 - run `docker-compose -f ./docker-compose.yml -f ./deployment/development.yml up`

-It will start application on port 80.
+It will start application on port 80!!!

 ### Developing

 #### Backend

-Backend doesn't have yet quick reload.
-Java Package needs to be rebuilt every time and docker-compose needs to be restarted.
-TODO: fix this shit
+Backend has finally autoreload.
+You just have to run `mvn package -DskipTests` to make it rebuilt.

 #### Frontend